Student Financial Aid

 Qualitative Standard-GPA

-Students must maintain at least a 2.0 cumulative Financial Aid grade point average (GPA) in order to remain eligible for FSA funds.
+Students must maintain at least a 2.0 cumulative Financial Aid grade point average (GPA) to remain eligible for FSA funds.

 The Financial Aid GPA includes: